ex-cal1bur/Hugin/README.md

 # Hugin
  A simple Osint tool.
-On development.
+In development.